ZeroToH3ro/AppDesktop/README.md

 # AppDesktop

-A desktop application for managing engineer information built with Python and CustomTkinter.
+A modern desktop application for managing engineers and their information, built with Python and CustomTkinter.

+## Features

+- 📊 Dashboard for quick overview
+- 👷‍♂️ Comprehensive engineer management
+- 📄 Report generation and management
+- ⚙️ System settings and configuration
+- 📁 Import/Export functionality
+- 🏢 Company management
+- 📋 Project tracking
+- 💾 Saved combinations management

 ## Project Structure